 Within 90 days of your registration, your insurance provider needs to file Form BMC-34 on your behalf.

-In each state you plan to work in, you’ll also need a separate Process Agent to look after operations.
+In each state you plan to work in, you’ll also require a separate Process Agent to look after operations.
 File form BOC-3 online for each, and now you’re ready.
-Freight forwarding is now your legally endorsed profession.
+Freight forwarding business is now your legally endorsed profession.

 As mentioned, you’ll need to provide a surety bond to gain your all-important FF number.The form is BMC-84, and the amount is $7,500.
-It’s mostly called a freight broker bond, but it applies to freight forwarding as well.
+It’s mostly called a freight broker bond, but it applies to freight shipping business as well.
 You can learn more about BMC-84 here.

 If $75,000 seems like a scary figure, you can relax.